mattzollinhofer/vue-typeahead-bootstrap/README.md

 [Docs are here.](https://mattzollinhofer.github.io/vue-typeahead-bootstrap-docs/)

 ## Contributing
-Please note that active development is done on the `master` branch.
+Please note that active development is done on the `main` branch.
 PR's are welcome!
 Here's the basic steps to get going.

 Here's the steps to getting the project to work locally: